• Home

 • Dry ingredients: In a large bowl, combine the flour, pumpkin pie spice, baking soda and salt.
 Whisk until combined.

 • Wet ingredients: In a medium bowl, combine the eggs and both sugars.
 Whisk until combined.
-Add in the pumpkin puree, oil, milk, vanilla and maple syrup.
+Add in the pumpkin puree, yogurt, oil, vanilla and maple syrup.
 Whisk again until combined.

 • Add wet to dry: Make a well in the center of the dry ingredients.
 Pour the wet ingredients into the dry ingredients.
-Use a rubber spatula to gently fold until everything is just combined.
-There should be a few lumps – do not overmix.
+Use a rubber spatula to gently fold until everything is ALMOST combined.
+There should be a lumps – do not over-mix.

-• Add chocolate: Gently fold in 1 cup of chocolate chunks.
+• Add chocolate: Add in 1 cup of chocolate chunks.
+Gently fold until everything is JUST combined - there should be a few lumps.

 • Fill muffin tins: Divide the batter into the prepared muffin tins, filling each nearly all the way to the top.
 Sprinkle the remaining chocolate chunks over the muffins.
 Very gently press the chunks slightly into the muffin batter.